Bondzio/akouao.github.io/_pages/cv.md

 <strong>Cyber Security</strong>

-- Performed penetration testing using Ubuntu on an insecure web application to expose vulnerabiltiies.
-Following this, I implemented security countermeasures in accordance to the ISO 27001 and 27002 standards.
+- Performed penetration testing using Ubuntu on an insecure web application to expose vulnerabilities.
+Following this, I implemented security countermeasures in accordance with the ISO 27001 and 27002 standards.
-- Independent comprehensive research on how SQL injection vulnerabiltiies can be exploited with the use of the SQLmap penetration tool.
+- Independent comprehensive research on how SQL injection vulnerabilities can be exploited with the use of the SQLmap penetration tool.

 <strong>JavaScript</strong>